- Reviewed: 12 September 2023, 08:47 NZST

-There have been reports of drink spiking so care should be taken to ensure your drink is not left unattended.
-We recommend being cautious about accepting drinks from strangers or recent acquaintances.
+There have been incidents of drink spiking followed by robbery and assault reported in Sri Lanka.
+Extra care should be taken to ensure your food and drink is never left unattended.
+We recommend against accepting drinks from strangers or recent acquaintances.

-Credit card fraud is a common occurrence, including credit card skimming.
+Credit card fraud, including credit card skimming, occurs in Sri Lanka.
 New Zealanders are advised to use cash wherever possible and take extra care when paying with credit cards or withdrawing money from ATMs.
 We advise covering PIN numbers when entering them, keeping cards safe and carefully checking credit card statements to ensure no fraudulent charges are present.

 General Travel Advice

-New Zealanders are advised to carry photo identification, or a photocopy of their passport, with them at all times and produce this if asked by authorities.
+New Zealanders are advised to carry with them at all times photo identification and/or a photocopy of their passport biodata page and visa, and produce this if asked by authorities.